 Where threats or insults to judicial personnel are made, or the order in the custodial facilities is intentionally disrupted, impeding official's performance of their duties, and the circumstances are serious, legal responsibility is to be pursued in accordance with law.

-Article 12: Circumstances of meetings are to be recorded in the case file and archived with the file.
+Article 12: Circumstances of meetings shall be recorded in the case file and archived with the file.

 Article 13: These Provisions take effect on September 1st, 2019.